whosonfirst/go-whosonfirst-browser/README.md

 ### This is not a search engine.

 This is a tool that is primarily geared towards displaying _known_ Who's On First IDs.
-It does not maintain an index, or a list of known records, before it displays them.
+This is slowly changing but by default, it does not maintain an index, or a list of known records, before it displays them.

+There is experimental support for data sources that implement the [go-whosonfirst-search fulltext interfaces](https://github.com/whosonfirst/go-whosonfirst-search).
+As of this writing there is only one such provider: The [go-whosonfirst-search-sqlite]((https://github.com/whosonfirst/go-whosonfirst-search-sqlite) package which queries the `search` tables created by the [go-whosonfirst-sqlite-features](https://github.com/whosonfirst/go-whosonfirst-sqlite-features) package (or tools that use it to produce SQLite databases).

 It would be easy enough to add flags to use an external instance of the [Pelias Placeholder API](https://millsfield.sfomuseum.org/blog/2019/11/04/placeholder/) for basic search functionality so we'll add that to the list of features for a "2.x" release.